-The expected standard of conduct is described in the Student Handbook.
+The expected standard of conduct is described in the Student Handbook and in the Citizenship Agreement segment of the undergraduate application which must be signed by each student prior to registration.
 Students may obtain a copy of the handbook at the Student Services office (or locate it on the Andrews University web site).
 Any regulation adopted and published by the administration and announced to the students has the same force as regulations printed in official publications.